// ScraperAPI Alternative

 Comparing ScraperAPI Alternatives?

-ScraperAPI isn't the only option — and most of its rivals carry their own baggage.
+ScraperAPI isn't the only option ? and most of its rivals carry their own baggage.
 SerpApi resets your credits every month; DataForSEO is task-based and complex; Bright Data makes you stitch together proxies; ValueSERP is SEO-first, not AI-first.
-Unlike all of them, DataBlue returns LLM-ready data, answers in sync, and never expires your credits.
+Unlike all of them, DataBlue returns LLM-ready data, answers in sync, and uses clear monthly and top-up credit rules.
 If you're weighing the whole field, the head-to-heads below break down each one.

 // FAQ